nvbn/nvbn.github.io/_posts/2018-08-30-simpsons-from-subtitles.md

 Back in June I've [played a bit with subtitles and tried to generate a filmstrip](/2018/06/19/stock-film-strip/), it wasn't that much successful, but it was fun.
 So I decided to try to go deeper and generate a video from subtitles.
-The main idea is to get phrases from a part of some vide, get the most similar phrases from another video and generate something.
+The main idea is to get phrases from a part of some video, get the most similar phrases from another video and generate something.

 As the "enemy" I've decided to use [a part from Bob's Burgers Tina-rannosaurus Wrecks episode](https://www.youtube.com/watch?v=hZ_EKHGgWJQ):